 Product categorization is an important problem for e-commerce companies.
-By changing the framing of the problem from the traditional one of classification to one of machine translation, we show that state-of-the-art machine translation (MT) models surpass previous classification approaches in categorizing products in two large real-world e-commerce datasets.
+By changing the framing of the problem from the traditional one of classification to one of MT, we show that state-ofthe-art MT models surpass previous classification approaches in categorizing products in two large real-world e-commerce datasets.

 Besides enhancing the performance of product categorization, our NMT models also create novel root-to-leaf category paths.
-These novel paths can help to adapt a product taxonomy to changes in product listings.
+These novel paths can help adapt a product taxonomy to changes in product listings.
 They also suggest ways to restructure the product taxonomy so that the category paths better accommodate a user's multiple conceptualizations of an product.

-Future work includes: crowdsourcing the evaluation of novel root-to-leaf paths, experiments with more MT models and classification models, automatic induction of the product taxonomy from data, etc.
+Future work includes crowdsourcing the evaluation of novel root-to-leaf paths, evaluating the impact of the new root-to-leaf paths on user interaction, experiments with more MT models and classification models, and automatic induction of the product taxonomy from data, among others.

-Acknowledgements.
-This work is done during Maggie Li's internship at Rakuten Institute of Technology (RIT).
-We thank RIT for the collaboration, support and computation resources for our experiments.
-We also thank Ali Cevahir for his advice on the CUDeep-related experiments.
-This research was partly funded by MOE AcRF Tier 1 grant (R -253-000-146-133) to Stanley Kok.
+This research was partly funded by MOE AcRF Tier 1 grant (R-253-000-146-133) to Stanley Kok.